kyma-project/ans-manager/scripts/README.md

 - `{subject}` is replaced with the subject of the event (`ResourceEvent.Subject`)
 - `{eventType}` is replaced with the event type of the event (`ResourceEvent.EventType`)

+### Patch a notification type
+Run the script `patch-in-app.sh` to patch the template of notification type identified by given ID.

+### Delete a notification type
+Run the script `del-type.sh` to delete a notification type by its ID.

 ### Get all notification types